Aug 10, 2020

 The digitization that every industry is undergoing is hard to look past.
 In the times when people are getting more and more conscious of meeting someone in person, doing business gets more and more challenging.
 And the businesses are staring in the face of a steep fall in revenue.

 According to Deloitte, 80% of respondents believe the insurance industry is moving fast enough to keep up with technological advancement.

 And as per the report of Accenture, artificial intelligence will be one of the top trends in 2020.

-Other technology trends that are predicted to transform insurance industry are predictive analysis, machine learning, IoT, chatbots, social media data and telematics.
+Other technology trends that are predicted to transform the insurance industry are predictive analysis, machine learning, IoT, chatbots, social media data, and telematics.

-According to statista report, In 2016, the global insurance industry spent 76 million U.S. dollars on software for cognitive/AI technologies, which will rise to 571 million U.S. dollars by 2021.
+According to a Statista report, In 2016, the global insurance industry spent 76 million U.S. dollars on software for cognitive/AI technologies, which will rise to 571 million U.S. dollars by 2021.

 Tim Calvert (MD and Partner – BCG New York) in an interview says that:

 There are a lot of opportunities to transform the way that life insurance is sold to customers.
 The human to human interaction of an agent is going to change.
 It’s important for incumbent-insurance companies to take action now and invest in transforming distribution – Checkout the interview here

 When we talk about technology in the insurance industry, the term is called Insurtech, the term lately gained popularity refers to the use of technology in the insurance industry to reduce cost and increase efficiency.
 Statistics show how insurtech has proven its success over the years.

 Here is the graph of IT spending by insurance companies on cognitive/artificial intelligence technologies worldwide in 2016 and 2021.